DIPlib/diplib/src/documentation/workplan.md

     and filters, without the steep learning curve nor pointers.

 1. Measurement framework, a class to hold measurement data, and a class that knows all measurement features and can apply them to images.
-Depends on `dip::Framework::Scan`.

-1. `dip::Framework::Separable`.
-Will be tested more thoroughly through the functions that use it.
-Not yet parallelized.
+    All measurement features have been ported, including the previously only defined in *DIPimage*.

 ## What still needs to be done:

 1.  **(X)**
     Test framework.
 We need to add many more tests for existing features.

-1.  **(X)**
-    `dip::Framework::Full`. **Design work done**.
-Porting of pixel table code to a sensible class that makes its use easier (and that includes iterators).

 1.  **(X)**
     Image I/O. Has high priority because it will make testing other functions easier.